LionSpaceAdmin/lionSmatrix/README.md

 -   `pnpm storybook`: Starts the Storybook development server.
 -   `pnpm storybook:open`: Starts the Storybook development server and opens browser automatically.
 -   `pnpm build-storybook`: Builds the Storybook for deployment.

-## CodeSee Map (Repository Insights)

-- After the CodeSee GitHub App is installed and the workflow runs on `main`, an interactive CodeSee Map is available under the repository’s Insights tab.
-- Where to find it: GitHub → your repo → Insights → CodeSee Map.
-- Pull Requests include a link to a Map diff that visualizes structural changes.